chingu-voyages/voyage-project-tier2-expensesplitter/README.md

     - Member/Participant ID
     - Member/Participant Name
   - [ ] Users should be able to choose, for a particular participant, the weight of their contribution to the total expense
-    - E.g: if it is my boyfriend’s birthday party, I want to contribute 50% from the total group expense which means that I will pay 50% of the total amount while the other 50% will be distributed equally among all other participants
+    - E.g: If a user decides to cover 40% of the total expense for a group dinner, they can specify their contribution as 40%.
+The remaining 60% will be distributed equally among the other participants.
     - The weight of the contribution should be set to 0 by default (every participant contributes equally)
   - [ ] Users should be able to edit the details of an expense group, except for Group ID
   - [ ] Users should be able to remove a particular expense group